adimyth/system-design-topics-implementations/geohashing/geohashing.md

 The geohash for my location upto 4 characters is `te7u`.

+> [!NOTE]
-> Note: Geohashes rely on Hilbert's curve to divide the world into a grid of cells.
+> Geohashes rely on Hilbert's curve to divide the world into a grid of cells.
 This is a space-filling curve that can be used to map a multi-dimensional space into a one-dimensional space.
 This allows us to represent a location on the Earth's surface as a single number, which can then be converted into a geohash.

 ### Benefits of Geohashing
 - Compact representation of location: database can store geohashes instead of coordinates